7 Ways to Get Ahead of Peak Season Freight Shipping Delays

 2. Ship well-ahead of deadlines

-The best way to cope with these deadlines and closures is to check with your carriers on their peak season shipping schedules, and send your shipments soon enough to get to their destinations on time.
+The best way to cope with these deadlines and closures while also reducing the need for urgent overnight freight, is to check with your carriers on their peak season shipping schedules, and send your shipments soon enough to get to their destinations on time.

 Besides carrier cutoff times, unpredictable weather conditions during the colder months are another compelling reason to ship earlier rather than later.
 Given the expected shipping volume for the 2021 peak season, we recommend giving yourself several weeks of buffer time if at all possible.